Reinforcement Learning with Exogenous States and Rewards

 where $X=S[\mathcal{I}]$ and $E=S[\mathcal{I^C}]$.
 This says that if we know the value of $X$, then the combination of the endogenous state variables and the action carries no additional information about $X'$, the value of the exogenous state in the next time step.
-Note that this does not constrain the synchronic link $X' \rightarrow E'$.